rsheeter/playground/vf_css_matching/README.md

 ### Variable font axis matching

-**Why?** Variable fonts size increases substantially (roughly `2^#axes` in some cases) as axes are added.
+**Motivation** Variable fonts size increases substantially (roughly `2^#axes` in some cases) as axes are added.

 There are cases where sending instances is much cheaper (in file size) than sending a whole variable font.
 For example, imagine that the font family A has `wdth` and `wght` axes, and it's size doubles for each (that is, the entire variable font is 4x the size of a typical instance).
 If a user wants Light, Expanded and Regular, Normal (two positions in the two-dimensional space) then cost in bytes for fonts is halved by sending two instances vs the single variable font.

 TODO link to VF size data

-**Problem**

-However, we are stymied by lack of ability to match on arbitrary axes:
+**CSS issue** We can't match on arbitrary axes:

 ```css
 /**